How to Remove Embroidery from Shirts, Hats, and More

 Then, repeat the same process as the above section for how to remove embroidery without a seam ripper.
 Rip, pull from the front, clean.
 Repeat.

 Now, the amazing Lindee Goodall in a Craftsy class also recommends using a surgical seam ripper to shave off the stitches on the back.
-Or using a standard razor for running stitch designs.
+Or using a disposable razor for running stitch designs.

-I’m just too accident-prone for anything too sharp, but check out her video for more options!
+I’m just too accident-prone for any super sharp tools, but check out her video for more options!

-Since the Stitch Eraser looks just like electric hair clippers, I tried my husband’s Wahl hair clipper and a women’s razor I purchased.
+Since an embroidery eraser looks just like an electric hair-clipping razor, I tried my husband’s Wahl hair clipper and a women’s razor I purchased.

 I’d seen some comparisons of the Stitch Eraser vs. Peanut Wahl, but I didn’t want to buy a completely new hair trimmer that we didn’t need since the dime tool works well!
 So, I tried his regular ol’ Wahl trimmer.